Djeanpierre/Djeanpierre/README.md

 - 👋 Hi, I’m Dorbens Jean Pierre
-- 👀 I’m interested in Data Science,Data Analtyics and Machine Learning
+- 👀 I’m interested in Data Science,Data Analytics and Machine Learning
 - 🌱 I’m currently a graduate student studying Business Analytics with a concentration in ML/DL
 - 💞️ I’m looking to collaborate on Data Science or ML projects
 - 📫 How to reach me djp978@gmail.com